-Public Works performs a yearly Catch Basin and Dry Well Inspection program on Township maintained roadways.
-The program commences after the Leaf Collection Program ends each year.
-Crews inspect and record the condition of each catch basin and dry well located on Township maintained roadways.
+Public Works performs a yearly Catch Basin and Dry Well Inspection program after leaf collection ends each year.
+Crews inspect and record the condition of each catch basin and dry well located on township maintained roadways.
 The basins are cleaned during inspection and a list is compiled of basins in need of repair.
-The repair process will begin in Spring and continue through the Summer months until all repairs are completed.
+The repair process will begin in spring and continues through the summer months until all repairs are completed.

 The street sweeper traveling through your neighborhood plays an integral part in storm water management.
-The sweeper collects some fluids and hazardous materials while cleaning debris from Township roadways.
+The sweeper collects fluids and hazardous materials while cleaning debris from township roadways.
 The sweepings are properly disposed of after each collection day.
-Annually, the street sweeper completes at least 5 cycles in neighborhoods.
+The street sweeper completes at least 5 cycles in neighborhoods each year.

 Catch Basin Drain Marking Program

-In 2007, the Miami Township Road Department began the process of applying stainless steel placards to all storm system catch basin lids and grates.
-The markers are stamped with the phrase “No Dumping - Drains to Waterway” and applied with an industrial strength adhesive.
-The goal of the program is to raise public awareness to the dangers of dumping waste products into the storm water system.
+The Miami Township Road Department applied stainless steel placards to all storm system catch basin lids and grates.
+The markers are stamped with the phrase “No Dumping - Drains to Waterway”.
+The goal is to raise public awareness to the dangers of dumping waste products into the storm water system.
 This activity is part of Miami Township’s Annual Storm Water Management report submitted to Montgomery County and the Ohio Environmental Protection Agency.
-Crews will continue the program until all storm water inlets in Miami Township are marked.

 Private Drainage Tiles